Alex313031/thorium-libjxl/README.md

  &ndash; Both libjxl and libhighway versions were bumped to ~ Jan.
 2023 revisions. \
  &ndash; Note that PGO might be slightly less effective unless you generate your own *.profdata* file from a debug build of Thorium/Chromium.

+ &ndash; __*NOTE:*__ the __//external/__ dir contains two files.
+These are modified by Thorium and so are excluded from here and are instead in the main Thorium repo.
+If you want to integrate libjxl back into a [vanilla Chromium build](https://www.chromium.org/developers/how-tos/get-the-code/), you will need to copy these into __~/chromium/src/__